 Cleaning Task: Food Binge

-- Refrigerator: Empty the whole thing -- not the most fun task, but you only have to do it once a year -- and wipe it down with your favorite cleaning solution.
+- Refrigerator: Empty the whole thing — not the most fun task, but you only have to do it once a year — and wipe it down with your favorite cleaning solution.
 While it’s drying, go through everything in the fridge and freezer and toss expired food or items you never plan on using.
-(We’re looking at you, Tapenade.)
+(So long, Tapenade.)

 - Pantry & Cabinets: Focus only on the food for now.
 Take it all out and put it on the counter, group like items, and toss expired items.
 After wiping down the surfaces and shelves get your food in order.
 Place items that are still good but have gone unused for far too long in the front so you actually eat it.
 Put non-expired items you no longer want in a box for donation to a local food drive.